-Magnetic resonance imaging (MRI)
+Magnetic resonance imaging (MRI) with or without gadolinium

 MRI uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the brain and spinal cord.
 A substance called gadolinium is injected into a vein and travels through the bloodstream.
 The gadolinium may collect around the cancer cells so they show up brighter in the picture.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).